Clemson-Software-Engineering/Recipe-Builder/README.md

 ## Introduction

   Recipe-Builder is an Open-Source, all-in-one application to help you find and create recipes while shopping at Walmart.
+Using Wal-Mart's API, a user can quickly discover readily available ingredients needed to complete their recipes.

   Mission Statement: Recipe-Builder is committed to a simple and easy shopping experience.
-Using Wal-Mart's API, a user can quickly discover readily available ingredients needed to complete their recipes.
+Recipie-Builder is dedicated to creating an all in one place for collaboration and
+  exploration of food for anyone all from the comfort of their phone.
 ## Installation

 to clone and work on the repository, you can run the command: